jfreedman340/Java-Assignment-005/README.md

     * What is the access modifier?

 * It has a public access modifier, which means it can be called outside of the TempConversion class.

     * Is it a class or object method, how do you know?

-* It is a class method since it is a static method, it can only be used with the TempConversion class.
+* It is an object method since it is a static method.

     * What is its return type?

-* Double
+* double

   * What parameters does it require, and what are the parameter(s) datatype(s)?